Neeraj-Chauhan170/dbt_banxware_assignmen/README.md

 cd <repository_directory>
 ```

-2. Configure Snowflake
+### 2. Configure Snowflake

-Ensure you have a Snowflake account and a database named home_assignment created.
+Ensure you have a Snowflake account and a database named `home_assignment` created.

-3. Configure profiles.yml
+### 3. Configure profiles.yml

-Create a profiles.yml file in the ~/.dbt/ directory with the following content.
+Create a `profiles.yml` file in the _~/.dbt/_ directory with the following content.
 Replace the placeholders with your Snowflake account details

 ```bash
 dbt_banxware_assignment: